10 Top-Rated Day Trips from Sydney

 10 Tobruk Sheep Station

 Tobruk Sheep Station, in the beautiful Hawkesbury River Valley, 70 minutes from downtown Sydney, offers an authentic taste of Aussie culture.
 Along the way, you can admire views of the Hawkesbury River and the Blue Mountains.
-Whip-cracking, boomerang throwing, and sheep-shearing demonstrations give a feel for the life of a typical Aussie stockman, and you can watch them skillfully mustering the sheep with the help of the well-trained sheepdogs.
+Whip-cracking, boomerang throwing, and sheep-shearing demonstrations provide a feel for the life of a typical Aussie stockman, and you can watch them skillfully mustering the sheep with the help of well-trained sheepdogs.
 Another favorite activity here is learning how to bake damper (traditional Australian bread) over a crackling fire and make billy tea.
 You can also enjoy a classic Aussie BBQ complete with traditional lamington cakes (vanilla sponge cakes smothered in chocolate and coconut) for dessert.
+This is one of the best day trips from Sydney for families.